 Once your site goes live it’s time to implement your marketing strategy.
 Content (inbound) marketing, social media, and paid promotions are excellent ways to drive traffic to your store, gain traction, and start making your first online sales.

 Whether your Ecommerce website is already built, in progress, or not even started, it's important to keep the end goal in mind: increasing revenue!
-Refine your strategies using this ECommerce Lead Nurturing Guide!
+Refine your strategies using this ECommerce Marketing: Intro to Lead Guide!